Infineon/deepcraft-micropython-data-acquisition/README.md

 # DEEPCRAFT™ Micropython Data Acquisition

-This repository provides a framework to stream sensor data like audio from PDM microphones over WiFi using MicroPython.
+This repository provides a framework to stream sensor data like audio from PDM microphones over WiFi using MicroPython to DEEPCRAFT™ studio.

 ## Tested Boards: